 Faculty will also provide feedback regarding students' professional competencies via direct observation of the student engaged in work at the practicum level in Assessment, Consultation, and Intervention.
 Direct observation may be accomplished using any of the following means: (a) faculty observations from behind one-way mirrors during class sessions, (b) faculty review of video- or audio-taped sessions with clients, and (c) direct in-person observations (conducted by either faculty or field supervisors).
 Students must meet certain minimum competency standards in order to move from practicum-level training to the pre-doctoral psychology internships.
-During their internship years, students will be directly observed at least once by a faculty member.
-In addition, it is expected that their field supervisor will have multiple opportunities to directly observe their competencies, and they will be asked to verify that this has occurred on the evaluation they complete both mid-year and at the end of the year.
+During their internship years, it is expected that field supervisors will have multiple opportunities to directly observe student competencies, and they will be asked to verify that this has occurred on the evaluation they complete both mid-year and at the end of the year.